JingyiY99/JingyiProject/README.md

 ![alt text](/JingyiProject/assets/0.5NC.PNG)
 Results for 1.0% NC enhanced gel:
 ![alt text](/JingyiProject/assets/1.0NC.PNG)
 There is no obvious issue based on the preliminary summary.
-Let's dig depper.
+Let's dig deeper.

 ## Data Visualization
 Boxplot is a good visualization method to show the replationships between NC dosage and each features.